-Additional pension (AP) purchase
+Additional pension purchase (AP)

-Where an AP contract exists in 2020/21 it will be necessary to enter the contributions due in boxes 66b (and 83b) for the period from 1 April 2020, or commencement if later, up to 31 March 2021 or the date that membership moved into the 2015 scheme.
+Where an AP contract exists in 2021/22 it will be necessary to enter the contributions due in boxes 66b (and 83b) for the period from 1 April 2021, or commencement if later, up to 31 March 2022 or the date that membership moved into the 2015 scheme.

 Contributions for AP can be made either by a single lump sum or monthly payments.
-For single lump sum payments made during 2020/21 enter this sum in boxes 66b (and 83b).
-Where payments are made monthly, enter the monthly amount multiplied by the number of whole months paid during the year ended 31 March 2021 or the period relating to a particular scheme's membership.
+For single lump sum payments made during 2021/22 enter this sum in boxes 66b (and 83b).
+Where payments are made monthly, enter the monthly amount multiplied by the number of whole months paid during the year ended 31 March 2022 or the period relating to a particular Scheme's membership.